abakamousa/chatbot-multimodal/README.md

 ## 📘 Project Overview

-**Chatbot Multimodal** is an intelligent, Azure-powered RAG (Retrieval-Augmented Generation) system built to handle both text and image-based queries.
-It leverages enterprise-grade capabilities like **Azure OpenAI**, **FAISS vector search**, and **LangChain** to provide accurate, context-aware responses based on a knowledge base of PDF documents and optional image inputs.
-It includes additional features like **Prompt Injection Validation** and **Answer Relevance Validation** to ensure high-quality and relevant responses.
+**Chatbot Multimodal** is an intelligent, enterprise-ready chatbot that leverages:
+- **Azure OpenAI** for advanced language understanding,
+- **FAISS** for fast semantic search over your documents,
+- **LangChain** for RAG pipelines,
+- **Chainlit** for a modern chat UI.

+It supports both text and image queries, and includes prompt injection and answer relevance validation for security and quality.

 ### 💡 Key Features

-- **Document Intelligence**
-  Ingests and processes PDFs using LangChain and PDFMiner.
+- **Document Intelligence:** Ingests and processes PDFs for knowledge retrieval.

-- **RAG Pipeline**
-  Combines document retrieval with Azure OpenAI’s large language model for informed, contextual answers.
+- **RAG Pipeline:** Combines document retrieval with Azure OpenAI for contextual answers.

-- **Vector Store with FAISS**
+- **Vector Store with FAISS:** Efficient semantic search over your knowledge base.
-  Embeds and indexes documents for efficient semantic search.

-- **Image Captioning (Optional)**
+- **Image Captioning (Optional):** Enhances responses with image understanding.
-  Enhances responses by generating and incorporating captions for user-provided images.

-- **Modern Chat Interface**
-  Interact through a Chainlit-powered chat UI for a seamless user experience.
+- **Modern Chat Interface:** Built with Chainlit for a seamless user experience.

-- **Serverless API Integration**
-  Deployable via Azure Functions for scalable and cloud-native access.
+- **Serverless API:** Deployable via Azure Functions for scalable, cloud-native access.
+- **Security:** Prompt injection and answer relevance validation.

 ## 🧰 Technologies Used